septentrio-gnss/mosaicHAT/README.md

 <img src="doc_resources/webui.PNG" width="50%">

-More information on how to configure or access the web interface can be found in the mosaic-X5 reference guide.
-You can download this one from [Septentrio support site](https://www.septentrio.com/en/support/mosaic/mosaic-x5).

 USB communication with mosaicHAT could be tested using tools like [PuTTY](https://www.putty.org/).
 For example, here USB1 serial port is accessed to stream NMEA GGA messages:

 <img src="doc_resources/USB_serial_PuTTY.png" width="60%">